 Mental Health and Dual Diagnosis

-Verbal and emotional abuse frequently contribute to mental health conditions such as anxiety, depression, and PTSD.
-When these conditions co-occur with addiction, integrated care is essential.
+Verbal and emotional abuse frequently contribute to mental health conditions such as anxiety, depression, and post-traumatic stress disorder.

-Treating addiction without addressing trauma often increases relapse risk.
-Healing requires looking at the whole person.
+Treating addiction without addressing trauma or mental health challenges can increase the risk of relapse.
+Healing requires understanding the whole person.

 Abuse in Childhood vs. Adulthood

-Childhood exposure to emotional abuse can shape how someone views themselves and others.
-Attachment wounds formed early in life may lead individuals to accept harmful relationships in adulthood.
+Childhood exposure to emotional abuse can shape how someone views themselves and others for years to come.
+Early attachment wounds may lead individuals to accept unhealthy relationships or struggle with boundaries in adulthood.

 • Minimize their own needs